-INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS PROTECTION

-Norway was listed on the Watch List in the 2010 Special 301 Report.
-The key issue cited in the report was the lack of product patent protection for certain pharmaceutical products.
-U.S. industry has expressed concern that the regulatory framework in Norway regarding process patents filed prior to 1992 - and pending in 1996 - denies adequate patent protection for a number of pharmaceutical products currently on the Norwegian market.
-The United States will continue to encourage Norway to resolve this issue.
+Norway remained on the Watch List in the 2011 Special 301 Report.
+The key concern cited in the report was the lack of product patent protection for certain pharmaceutical products.
+U.S. industry has expressed concern that the regulatory framework in Norway regarding process patents that were filed prior to 1992 and were pending in 1996 denies adequate patent protection for a number of pharmaceutical products currently on the Norwegian market.

 U.S. industry also reports concerns regarding Norway's implementation of the EU's 2001 Copyright Directive that addresses Internet piracy, and regarding private use exceptions under Norway's copyright laws.
-The Norwegian government is currently drafting revised legislation that would enhance copyright protection.
+In 2011, the Norwegian government conducted a public hearing regarding proposed revised legislation that would enhance copyright protection.
+A draft of that legislation is to be presented to Parliament in 2012.

-U.S. and Norwegian authorities held constructive discussions in 2010 regarding several IPR matters, including: pharmaceuticals product patent protection; the need to educate and promote public awareness of illegal internet use; the role of Internet service providers in prohibiting piracy; and the need to dedicate necessary public resources to combat counterfeiting and piracy and to prosecute offenders.
+U.S. and Norwegian authorities held constructive discussions in 2011 regarding several intellectual property rights (IPR) matters, including: pharmaceuticals product patent protection; the need to educate the public about IPR and to promote public awareness of IPR-infringing activity that occurs over the Internet; the role of Internet service providers in combating piracy; and the need to dedicate necessary public resources to combat counterfeiting and piracy and to prosecute offenders.